sumigaborna/ColorList/README.md

+This is an Android application that will go through two tasks:

 Task 1:
 Create an Android application which includes a fragment and an activity.
 The fragment should display a list with 100.000 colored list-items.